Paying Insurance Premiums with a Credit or Debit Card – Risky

 Conclusion

-I have had my personal credit card number changed a couple times.
+I have had my personal credit card number changed a couple times due to attempted card fraud.
 I used it at the wrong gas station and it set off a series of bogus charges.
-The credit card company fraud department said the charges look suspicious and they denied payment.
+The credit card company fraud department said the charges looked suspicious and they denied payment.
 Glad they did.
 My card company proceeded to cancel my credit card after speaking with me.
 I was assigned a new account number and card from that point.

 No, I did not have any insurance premiums on this card but several other autopayments.